HubSalamaga/TRS-omix-scripts/README.md

 2. Queries additional parameters to be used in TRS-omix (minimum and maximum length, mode).

-3. Creates a new path in the folder where the script is located, named ${\textsf{color{red}}specified \space folder \space name}$.
+3. Creates a new path in the folder where the script is located, named ${\textsf{\color{red}}specified \space folder \space name}$.
 This path will contain all files generated during analysis, dynamically changing to include information about the experiment.

 4. **Important**: Do not modify this folder in any way.
 Files within it can be copied elsewhere, but the original location and file names must be preserved—at least for now.